Droslj/HIF-1-driven-stemness-in-CSC-murine---/README.md

 ### Breakdown of PCA with Metadata

 Following conclussions can be made based on this PCA plot:
-**WT1 (3D Static) & WT2 (3D Dynamic)** --> These cell cultures are clustered together on the left, which suggests that the transition from static 3D to dynamic suspension (in this specific dataset) had a much smaller impact on the transcriptome than the viral transduction/selection process.
+**WT1 (3D Static) & WT2 (3D Dynamic)** --> These cell cultures are clustered together on the left, which suggests that the transition from static 3D to dynamic suspension (in this specific dataset) had a much smaller impact on the transcriptome than the viral transduction/selection process
 **WT3 (shControl)** --> WT3 is "Wild Type" in the sense that it isn't knocked down, but it likely went through the **shRNA delivery process** (likely lentivirus/lipofection and selection).
 Here it is shifted drastically on **PC2**.
+**KD & OE** --> These are shifted along **PC1** relative to the "shControl" baseline

+*Conclussion*
-**KD & OE** --> These are shifted along **PC1** relative to the "shControl" baseline Gene expression on **KD** cell culture should not be compared directly to **WT1 or WT2**, "shControl" (WT3) is the only valid baseline for the HIF-1α manipulation, as it accounts for the stress of transduction.
+Gene expression on **KD** cell culture should not be compared directly to **WT1 or WT2**, "shControl" (WT3) is the only valid baseline for the HIF-1α manipulation, as it accounts for the stress of transduction.

 This setup also implies that we are in fact dealing with two independent experiments:
 **Experiment A** --> How does physical stress in the tumor microenvironment (Dynamic Culture) affect the stemness (HIF-1α expression) compared to a standard static 3D culture (WT1, WT2)
 **Experiment B** --> How does changing the HIF-1α expression (upregulation OE using plasmids/viral vectors vs. KD using shRNA) affect the stemmness (OE vs KD vs WT3).

-**Conclusion**
+*Conclusion*
 A standard DESeq2 workflow that calculates **dispersion** (the "noise" level of a gene) can not be used due to the lack of replicates.
 This means that the focus of analysis should move from "Statistical Discovery" to "Pattern Matching" with the final aim of building set of genes for finding a signature in the TCGA.

 ## Calculating the fold change

-Instead of looking for statistically significantly different genes, looking for **consistently ranked** genes.
+Instead of looking for statistically significant differentially expressed genes, we should be looking for **consistently ranked** genes.
 The approach taken is:
-1.  **Normalize the count matrix to TPM** --> This accounts for gene length and sequencing depth.
+  1. Normalize the count matrix to TPM --> This accounts for gene length and sequencing depth.
-2.  **Calculate the Delta** --> Find genes where the "dosage" of HIF-1α perfectly matches the expression: KD < WT3 < OE.
+  2. Calculate the delta (FC) --> Find genes where the "dosage" of HIF-1α perfectly matches the expression: KD < WT3 < OE.
-3.  **The Intersection Filter:**
+  3. The Intersection Filter:
     -   Find the top variable genes for HIF-1α stemmness factor (OE vs KD vs WT3)
     -   Find the top variable genes related with Physical Stress (WT2 vs WT1)

-The **intersection** of these two lists is **HIF Stemness Signature**
+The intersection of these two lists is **HIF Stemness Signature**

 Based on these findings, it is possible to use the standard way to validate experimental signatures on patient survival using the following steps:
  - Compute a signature from experimental data (HIF Stemness Signature)